 On the other hand, the armrest height adjustment range is also narrow, which would be a problem for persons with long arms.
 We also felt the firmness or armrest pads a bit hard, and bony elbows may get twinge after sometimes.

-Otherwise, the armrest movement doesn’t feel flimsy and rough at all.
+Otherwise, the armrest movement doesn’t feel flimsy like a cheap $100 gaming chair and rough at all.

 When you feel about the armrests, the backrest is another aspect, spiced by the Eurotech secret sauce.
 It is sharply curved like a human spine and supports your back to the fullest while reclining.
 Maybe, due to such backrest design sense, Eurotech Vera doesn’t equip with integrated lumbar support.